Most children love playing and splashing in water.

 Predict with your child which items will sink or float before putting them into the water.

-If your child is playing in the bathtub, give him some goggles so he can pretend to be a scuba diver.
+If your child is playing in the bathtub, give them a pair of goggles so they can pretend to be a scuba diver.

-Throw in some plastic fish with a magnetic rod and pretend to be a fisherman.
+Throw in some plastic fish with a magnetic rod and pretend to go on a fishing trip.

 Find a doll that can go in the water and give the doll a bath.